La Romana, the Dominican Republic

 What are the schools in La Romana like?

 "In La Romana, Dominican Republic, there are several international and bilingual schools that offer quality education to students.
 One of the best international schools is the Abraham Lincoln School, which is a private, non-profit institution that offers bilingual education from pre-kindergarten to 12th grade.
 The school follows the American curriculum and is accredited by the Southern Association of Colleges and Schools.
 More information about the school can be found on their website: http://www.als.edu.do/.
 Another notable bilingual school in La Romana is the Colegio Bilingue New Horizons, which offers education from pre-kindergarten to high school.
 The school follows a bilingual curriculum, with classes taught in both English and Spanish.
 They also offer extracurricular activities and sports programs to help students develop their skills and talents.
 You can learn more about the school on their website: http://www.newhorizons.edu.do/.
 The La Romana Multilingual School is another option for families seeking a bilingual education.
 This school offers a curriculum that combines the best of the American, British, and Dominican educational systems.
 Students at this school receive instruction in English, Spanish, and French, allowing them to become truly multilingual.
 More information about the school can be found on their Facebook page: https://www.facebook.com/laromanamultilingualschool/.
 Lastly, the Colegio De La Salle is a well-known bilingual school in La Romana that offers education from pre-kindergarten to high school.
 The school follows the Lasallian educational philosophy, which emphasizes academic excellence, moral values, and social responsibility.
 The curriculum is taught in both English and Spanish, and the school offers a variety of extracurricular activities for students to participate in.
-You can find more information about the school on their website: http://www.delasalle.edu.do/," commented one expat when asked about in La Romana.
+You can find more information about the school on their website: http://www.delasalle.edu.do/," explained one expat living in La Romana, the Dominican Republic.

 About the Author